Particular/docs.particular.net/previews/aws-lambda-simple-queue-service.md

 reviewed: 2020-08-24
 ---

-Host NServiceBus endpoints with [AWS Lambda](https://aws.amazon.com/lambda/) and [Simple Queue Service](https://aws.amazon.com/sqs/) trigger.
+Host NServiceBus endpoints with [AWS Lambda](https://aws.amazon.com/lambda/) using [Simple Queue Service](https://aws.amazon.com/sqs/) as a trigger.

 ## Basic usage

-Setting up AWS Lambda endpoint requires instantiating `AwsLambdaSQSEndpoint` instance and calling it from AWS Lambda definition
+Setting up AWS Lambda endpoint requires instantiating an `AwsLambdaSQSEndpoint` instance and calling the `Process` method from within an AWS Lambda definition.

 ### AwsLambdaSQSEndpoint creation

-The endpoint should be configured and instantiated as a `static` field making sure that it's created only once when the lambda is first called:
+The endpoint should be configured and instantiated as a `static` field, making sure that it's created only once when the lambda is first called:

 snippet: endpoint-creation

+Since the initial cost of starting an `AwsLambdaSQSEndpoint` endpoint can be high, it is recommended to [configure the lambda's concurrency](https://docs.aws.amazon.com/lambda/latest/dg/configuration-concurrency.html) to ensure that cold starts are minimized.

 ### AWS Lambda definition

-`AwsLambdaSQSEndpoint` should be invoked inside the function handler:
+`AwsLambdaSQSEndpoint.Process` should be invoked inside the function handler:

 snippet: function-definition

-## Configuraiton
+## Configuration

 ### Routing